DarkGhostHunter/RutUtils/README.md

 ### Rectify (from a RUT Number)

 You may have a RUT without Verification Digit, or you may need the correct one from a whole RUT.
-In any case, you can use `rectify()` and pass down only the **RUT Number**, and in return you will a valid Rut.
+In any case, you can use `rectify()` and pass down only the **RUT Number**, in return you will get valid Rut.

 ```php
 <?php